Let’s Say Yes As Much As We Say No

 Carol does not what now?

-I believe you manage yourself to use time properly.
+That’s right, I DON’T believe in time management.
+Instead, I believe you manage yourself to use time properly.

 This may be a new concept, but it can be used to anything in life.

-Let’s say you want to save for vacation, and don’t want to use credit cards for any purchase.
+Let’s say you want to save for a vacation, and don’t want to use credit cards for any purchase.

 We usually struggle with estimating how long things take.
 We underestimate how long things will take – and often by a lot.
 So, when we think our plates are full, they are likely overflowing because we think we will save $100 per week, when we need to save $250.
 Which means, on this pace, the time we will need to achieve this goal is not by the end of this year, but the end of next year.